 - Identify and avoid shopping situations that cause excessive spending.
 For some people this might be shopping alone, and for others it might be a social situation with friends who encourage you to pleasure shop.
 Whatever situations encourage you to spend should be avoided.

 - Create accountability by telling all your friends and family about your planned habit changes.
 Ask them to ruthlessly support you by calling you out if you backslide into old patterns.

 - Cure shopping shame by always showing your family and friends what you buy.
 Do not hide any purchases except gifts (temporarily).

 - Join a debt support group in your community or online.

 - Reduce your exposure to advertising – particularly for the products you’re most vulnerable to wanting.
-If you have a passion for fashion then drop those magazine subscriptions.
-Unsubscribe to internet marketing letters that prompt your desire for their products.
+If you have a passion for fashion, then drop those magazine subscriptions.
+Unsubscribe to newsletters that prompt your desire for their products.
 Record your favorite television shows and fast-forward through the ads.
 Don’t allow Madison Avenue to dictate your values.